-In 2011, the investment committee made the decision to invest our Endowment Fund monies through the Unitarian Universalist Common Endowment Fund, which practices socially responsible investing.
+In 2011, the committee decided to invest our Endowment Fund monies through the Unitarian Universalist Common Endowment Fund, which practices socially responsible investing.
 This fund is run by the Unitarian Universalist Association, headquartered in Boston, MA.

 Donations to the Endowment Fund may be made in 2 ways:

 - Current donations: Submit cash or check (preferred) or other financial instrument to Deb Dessert, Director of Finance and Administration, with a note indicating that the contribution is for the Endowment.
 Checks should be made out to “First Unitarian Church Endowment Fund”.